edwardsmarkf/fastfeathers/README.md

 **Note**:  Please do not simply run these scripts without carefully reviewing this [excellent feathers tutorial](https://docs.feathersjs.com/guides/readme.html).

-All the Feathers examples all use [Tcl-Expect](https://www.tcl.tk/man/expect5.31/expect.1.html) to answer the Feathers CLI questions.
+All the Feathers examples utilize [Tcl-Expect](https://www.tcl.tk/man/expect5.31/expect.1.html) to answer the Feathers CLI questions.

 ### List Of Examples: